War Eagle Conference: History

+The War Eagle Conference began in the 1979-1980 school year, when Akron, Hinton, Marcus, and Sergeant Bluff-Luton of the Little Sioux Conference partnered with Gehlen Catholic of the Quad County Conference and independent Floyd Valley.
+Two years later, Westfield consolidates with Akron to form Akron-Westfield High School.
+In 1988, Meriden-Cleghorn consolidated with Marcus to form Marcus-Meriden-Cleghorn School District.
+Up until this point, membership had remained at 6.

+In 1989, Paullina-Primghar joined the conference from the Sioux Valley Conference, bringing the membership up to 7.
+A year later, Sutherland consolidated with Paullina-Primghar to form South O'Brien Community School District.
+West Sioux joined in 1990 from the Siouxland Conference, but Floyd Valley left when they consolidated with Maurice-Orange City to form MOC-Floyd Valley Community School District which kept membership at 7.

+St. Mary's Catholic and Spalding Catholic joined in 1993 from the disbanding Big West Conference, as did an independent Unity Christian to bring membership up to 10 schools.

-After years of stability as a ten-team league, 2009 saw the league add Remsen-Union (formerly of the Western Valley Activities Conference) and Hartley–Melvin–Sanborn (formerly a Siouxland Conference member).
-In 2010, Sergeant Bluff-Luton, the lone 3A school in the conference, left the conference to join the Missouri River Activities Conference, which contains four large schools in nearby Sioux City and two Council Bluffs schools.
-Spalding Catholic merged with Gehlen Catholic before the 2013–14 school year.
-Trinity Christian of Hull took Spalding Catholic's spot in the schedule.
+After years of stability as a ten-team league, 2009 saw the league add Remsen-Union from the Western Valley Activities Conference and Hartley–Melvin–Sanborn from the Siouxland Conference.

+A year later, Sergeant Bluff-Luton left to join the Missouri River Activities Conference, which contained four large schools in nearby Sioux City and two Council Bluffs schools.
+Enrollment at SBL had outgrown the rest of the conference, and they were the only school too big to compete in 1A or 2A classifications.

+Spalding Catholic was absorbed by Gehlen Catholic before the 2013–14 school year.

+Formerly independent Trinity Christian, located in Hull took Spalding Catholic's spot in the schedule.

 The War Eagle Conference accepted Harris–Lake Park and Clay Central–Everly at the beginning of the 2014–15 and 2015–16 school years, respectively, after the dissolution of the Cornbelt Conference.

-Starting with the 2016–17 school year, Marcus-Meriden-Cleghorn merged with Remsen-Union to form the MMCRU Royals.
+Starting with the 2016–17 school year, Marcus-Meriden-Cleghorn entered a whole-grade sharing agreement with Remsen-Union to form the MMCRU Royals.